Eyeglasses and Contact Lenses

 on the prescription for eyeglasses.
 Special measurements will need to be taken of

 the curvature of the eye.
-In addition, the healthcare provider will determine if the
+In addition, the eye care provider will determine if the

-eyes are too dry for contact lenses.
-Also, if there are any corneal problems that
+eyes are too dry for contact lenses or if there are any corneal problems that may

-may prevent a person from wearing contact lenses.
-Trial lenses are usually tested
+prevent a person from wearing contact lenses.
+Trial lenses are often worn for a period

-The contact lens prescription usually includes the following information:
+The contact lens prescription often includes this information:

-Eye care specialists are required by federal law to give you a copy of your contact
+Eye care providers are required by federal law to give you a copy of your contact